griptape-ai/griptape-nodes-library-runwayml/README.md

 ### RunwayML Character Performance (`RunwayML_CharacterPerformance`)

 Generates a character performance video using RunwayML's Act Two API.
 This node allows you to animate a character (from an image or video) to perform actions based on a reference video.
+We strongly recommend that you install ffmpeg in order to enable video transcoding features in this node.

 | Parameter                | Type                                                                | Description                                                                                                                 | Default Value   |
 |-------------------------|---------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|-----------------|